Cliff Michelmore: Personal life

 Michelmore married a nurse during the Second World War but they divorced in 1949.

 On 4 March 1950 he married Jean Metcalfe, a BBC Light Programme announcer, who presented Family Favourites in London while he was presenting the Hamburg link in the programme for the British Forces Broadcasting Service.
 The two did not meet face to face for six months, but after meeting they were quickly engaged and married.
 Michelmore called it "love at first hearing".
 The marriage produced a daughter, actress Jenny Michelmore, and a son, broadcaster and composer Guy Michelmore, both of whom have children.

 Michelmore resided during his later life in the West Sussex village of South Harting, having earlier, in the 1970s, lived at the foot of Reigate Hill, Reigate, Surrey, not far from Reigate railway station.
 He died at Petersfield Hospital in Hampshire on 16 March 2016, aged 96.
 Paying tribute, the Director-General of the BBC, Tony Hall, said: "It's impossible to overestimate just how important a national figure he was at a time when there were just two channels...
-He was natural, warm, engaging - he was utterly himself and showed he was one of us."
-His body was buried in the graveyard of Saint Mary & Saint Gabriel Church in South Harting.
+He was natural, warm, engaging – he was utterly himself and showed he was one of us."

+His body was buried in the graveyard of St Mary and St Gabriel Church in South Harting.